igwtech/heaps-doc/FBX-Models.md

  * export using `Z`-up and `-Y`-forward axis.
  * export using BakeAnimation, this will make sure your animation is exactly the same it was created.
  * note for 3ds Max and Maya: Use Game Exporter instead of standard Export.
+ * Make sure Units are set to FBX for All (Blender exporter).

 # Restrictions